Al-Bas/pix2nvs/README.md

 A full description of the operation of this tool can be found in our paper:
 > @inproceedings{auth,  arxiv link}

-If you use this tool, please cite the paper above.
+If you use the code in this repository, please cite the paper above.
 This tool is provided under the [MIT license].

 ## Building from source
 All dependencies are located in the source folder.
 To build from source, change your working directory to this repository's home folder and run: